Did You Know? HEPA/ULPA Filters Do More Than Meet ISO Requirements - they also prevent infection.

 HEPA-Filtered Storage Cabinets

-HEPA Filtered Laminar Flow Cabinet
+Watch Terra's Video on a HEPA Filtered Laminar Flow Cabinet Smoke Test

 COVID-19 Contamination Control Products by Terra Universal